ampproject/amphtml/extensions/amp-story/amp-story.md

 # <a name="`amp-story`"></a> `amp-story`

-The `amp-story` extension provides a new format for displaying visual content that you can assemble into a story-telling experience.
+The `amp-story` extension provides a format for displaying visual content that you can assemble into a story-telling experience.
 With an AMP story, you can provide users with bite-sized, visually rich information and content.

 <table>
   <tr>